ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 interval of the request.

 * If `len(X) < min_batch_size`, then the aggregator MUST abort and alert the
-  peer with "XXX insufficient batch size".
+  peer with error "insufficientBatchSize".
 * The aggregator keeps track of the number of times each report was aggregated.
-  If any input share in `X` was added to at least `max_batch_lifetime` previous batches, then the aggregator aborts and alerts the peer with "XXX request exceeds the batch's privacy budget".
+  If any input share in `X` was added to at least `max_batch_lifetime` previous batches, then the aggregator aborts and alerts the peer with error "privacyBudgetExceeded".

 ## Anti-replay {#anti-replay}